mvrdevelopment/spec/proposal/physical_attribute_enhancement/dmx_profile_implementation.md

 This Proposal implements the requirements of:

-- TODO
+- Define DMXProfile for DMXProfiles https://github.com/mvrdevelopment/spec/issues/13

 # Problem

-- Non linear Physical behavior in relation to DMX Value.
+Some Functions of a Device Non linear Physical behavior in relation to DMX Value.

 # Solution